Having a good vet is essential to your cat's chances of

 symptoms and behaviour on a daily basis, together with bloodwork results

-and which treatments you tried.
+and which treatments you have tried, and those which you continue to use.
 This can help you to monitor trends, and

 can also serve as a reminder of what treatments worked should a symptom